PatrickLiu022/GenerateStrongPassword/README.txt

          Resolved password not meeting length requirements after excluding characters.
 8/18 Resolved Regenerating unwanted characters bug.
 8/18
 	 Resolved previous password adding on to new password bug.
-8/20
+8/20 Resolved exclude method accounting for brackets and commas, 8/22 User can enter as many passwords as desired.
+8/22

    IN PROGRESS:
+      Features:
          Printing the password to an output file.
+	 Changing password for specific account (maps)
       Bugs:
-	 exclude method accounts for brackets and commas, messing up count variables FUTURE FEATURES:
-      User can enter as many passwords as desired.
+	 excluding characters adds on those characters to the end of the password FUTURE FEATURES:
       Can choose which passwords to change for which accounts.

 FUTURE DEVELOPMENT: